NilsBirkemeyer/pve-cloudinit-template-builder/README.md

 # Proxmox VE Cloud-Init Template Builder

-This repository contains a Bash script that automates the creation of Proxmox VE VM templates based on upstream cloud-init images (Debian, Ubuntu, openSUSE).
+This repository contains a Bash script that automates the creation of Proxmox VE VM templates based on upstream cloud-init images (Debian, Ubuntu, openSUSE, Fedora, Rocky Linux, AlmaLinux).
 The script downloads and caches cloud images, customizes them, and converts the resulting VMs into reusable Proxmox templates.

 The script is designed to be:

 * Repeatable (idempotent-ish with `SKIP_IF_BASE_UNCHANGED`)
 * Non-interactive friendly (for automation) but with an interactive `fzf` mode
-* Quiet on the terminal while writing full details to a log file
+* Quiet on the terminal while writing full details to a log file (optional verbose levels)
 * Configurable via a `.env` file instead of editing the script itself
+* Configurable list of images via `images.json`

 ---